 Managing the Threat

-Don’t forget that there is a “husband” and “wife” within the “dad” and “mom” whose spousal relationship needs nurturing just as much as the parent-child relationship.
+The “husband” and “wife” relationship needs nurturing just as much as the parent-child relationship.
 Remember that your relationship is a priority.
 Set aside time to be with one another.
 Remember that the “little” moments you have can be just as important as the big ones.

 The bottom line is, if you want to be an intimate couple, you need to do intimate things.
 You aren’t going to feel that closeness if you aren’t doing things on a regular basis to create it.